samanthangsy/codewords/Weekly Diary/09/readme.md

 Here is my work in progress for 2 out of 5 quotes.

-I'm using the textToPoint function Karen introduced us to this week in this sketch We delivered the work-in-progress code for our project this week and then Karen demonstrated some sketches using textToPoint() and text appearing over time.
+I'm using the textToPoint function Karen introduced us to this week in this sketch

-Here is my pop up ads attempt ( work in progress ).

-I have no ideal how to make it brouncing around while avoiding the mouse.
-But after done some youtube tutorials,I suddenly realised that instead of make the window avoiding the mouse I can use the radome function to generate a new window when my mouse is approaching to the close button. haha problem solved.

 5 sketches
 All using clicks to reveal text